datia/fiware/orion/readme.md

 Use a browser and:
 - Go to the URL 'http://localhost:8081/version'.
 You should see the text "FIWARE Consumers demo" in the console window. *This means the consumer server is running.*
 - Go to 'http://localhost:10026/version'.
 You should receive a json response, meaning the *Orion context broker is running*.
 - Go to 'http://localhost:1880'.
-You should see the NodeRed Uaer interface.
+You should see the NodeRed user interface.

 Do note the container does not use persistence storage. **Once the container is stop, all changes made are gone!**